vinayjain18/Fluence/README.md

 - All this data along with the prompt is paas to the OpenAI API and return the output
 - The output is in JSON format and user can download the content plan generated in text file

+#### I want to reduce the cost of openai billing by using less tokens.
+If anyone have any suggestions, let's discuss.

 ### You can access the app here - https://fluence.streamlit.app/